Mission + History

 Some of the financing strategies considered include:

-- New Revenue Sources: Grants, philanthropy, sponsorships (including naming opportunities), new programming and general obligation bond(s)
+• New Revenue Sources: Grants, philanthropy, sponsorships (including naming opportunities), new programming

-A: The first building in the Healthy Living Campus, allcove Beach Cities will be located at the SW corner of Beryl Street and Flagler Lane in Redondo Beach, on land owned by BCHD. allcove Beach Cities is currently operating in a temporary location on the 4th floor at the BCHD Health Center at 514 N. Prospect Avenue in Redondo Beach.
+A: The first building in the Healthy Living Campus, allcove Beach Cities is planned for the SW corner of Beryl Street and Flagler Lane in Redondo Beach, on land owned by BCHD. allcove Beach Cities is currently operating in a temporary location on the 4th floor at the BCHD Health Center at 514 N. Prospect Avenue in Redondo Beach.

 Like other BCHD programs, including the Center for Health & Fitness and AdventurePlex, allcove Beach Cities will occupy space at the BCHD-owned facility but is not a tenant.
 More than $10.8 million in state and federal grant funding has been awarded to BCHD for allcove Beach Cities' operating expenses and the construction of a permanent home for the youth center.